 You have questions.
 We have answers.
-Whether it’s where to buy TriMix injections, how to get a TriMix online prescription, or more about the product itself, let us help address your most frequently asked questions here:
+Whether it’s how to get a TriMix online prescription or what exactly TriMix is used for, let us help address your most frequently asked questions here.

 Absolutely.
 Since 1983, intracavernous injections like TriMix have proven to be the most effective non-surgical treatment for erectile dysfunction (ED), according to the American Urologic Association.

-When injected into the penis, TriMix’s blend of three vasodilators cause the corpus cavernosum to relax, expand and fill with blood.
+When injected into the penis, TriMix’s blend of three vasodilators causes the corpus cavernosum to relax, expand and fill with blood.
 This can cause a powerful erection in 5 minutes or less.

 - – First, ensure that you have washed your hands and penis to ensure proper hygiene before the injection.